 Personally, it’s hard.
 Traveling so often takes a toll, especially being based in Chile where even the shortest trip is six hours.
 People think it’s glamorous, but it’s not always fun sleeping on a plane twice a month.
 You need to actually enjoy it—and luckily, I do.

 Professionally, these events are key.
 Higher ed is a small world.
 Everyone knows everyone.
-Sales cycles can be 12 to 18 months, so it’s all about building long-term relationships.
+Sales cycles can be 6 to 12 months, so it’s all about building long-term relationships.
 It’s not about a single event or webinar—it’s a series of consistent, meaningful touchpoints.
 That’s how you earn trust and eventually close deals.
 Relationships are at the core, and they’re built both professionally and personally.
 That’s why I touched on both.

 First—without a doubt—AI.
 It’s force number one, two, and three.
 Automation is impacting education from all sides, both positive and negative.
 On the positive side, there’s a lot of discussion about how AI can support learning.
 On the negative, there's a political risk: what happens if governments use AI as an excuse to cut funding?
 Imagine someone saying, “This rural school is too expensive—let’s just replace it with AI."
 That’s dangerous if the decisions are political, not technical.